-Before entering Standby mode, be sure to save your data.

-Do not install or remove a memory module while the computer is in standby mode.
-The computer or the module could be damaged.

-Do not remove the battery pack while the computer is in standby mode (unless the computer is connected to an AC power source).
-Data in memory will be lost.

-If you carry the computer on board an aircraft or into a hospital, be sure to shut down the computer in hibernation mode or in shutdown mode to avoid radio signal interference.
+- Before entering Standby mode, be sure to save your data. - Do not install or remove a memory module while the computer is in standby mode.
+The computer or the module could be damaged. - If you carry the computer on board an aircraft or into a hospital, be sure to shut down the computer in hibernation mode or in shutdown mode to avoid radio signal interference.